Jackson-Kang/MFARunner/README.md

-# MFA Formatter for Beginners
+# MFA Runner for Beginners
 A simple tool to easily use Montreal Forced Aligner.

 # Description